 Contributors

-Peter Weill’s work centers on the role, value, and governance of digitization in enterprises.
-Weill joined the MIT Sloan faculty in 2000...
+Peter Weill’s work centers on the role, value, and governance of digitisation in enterprises and their ecosystems.
+His research focuses on digital...
 More

 Less